 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current installation best practices.
 Ohio may require a solar company to hold a state contractors' license, but only for commercial work.
 For residential work, cities can establish their own licensing or regulatory requirements.

 Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar companies.
-Detailed reviews can help you assess a provider's trustworthiness and customer service.
+Detailed reviews on these platforms can help you evaluate a provider's reliability and customer service.
 Stay away from companies with few or mainly poor reviews.

-To find a solar installer that fits your budget, get free, detailed quotes from three to five providers.
-The quotes should outline all costs and list the solar equipment included.
-Looking at several quotes helps you identify the most cost-effective option.
+Get free, detailed quotes from 3–5 solar companies.
+The quotes should describe all costs and identify the solar parts included.
+Looking at several quotes can help you find the best value for your budget.

-Quality solar installations should come with comprehensive workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues such as poor wiring, cracks in the panels, or poor alignment.
-The performance guarantee promises a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship guarantee covers any installation issues like poor wiring, poor alignment, or cracks in the panels.
+The output guarantee ensures an energy generation baseline.
+Strong warranties reflect a solar provider's confidence in its installations.

 Incentive Type: PACE Financing